Tidjini/studying/django/settings.rst

     - base, development, production, staging ...
 - Use **Environment Variables** to store secret information like SECRET_KEY, or to **switch** between settings in different envirnments.
 - Define your STATIC_ROOT folder.
-- In production when you set **DEBUG = True** you should always define your ALLOWED_HOSTS in your settings.
+- In production when you set **DEBUG = False** you should always define your ALLOWED_HOSTS in your settings.